-Now you’re getting a better picture of what moderated testing looks, you’re probably coming to a few conclusions about it.
+Now you’re getting a better picture of what moderated testing looks like, you’re probably coming to a few conclusions about it.
 But hold fire!
 Each method of moderated usability testing has its pros and cons.
 Let’s take a look at what they are.

 Pros and cons of moderated usability testing

-No single method of research is perfect for every project, but moderated usability testing could be the best fit for your project, given the right circumstances.
+No single usability testing method is perfect for every project, but moderated usability testing could be the best fit for your project, given the right circumstances.
 So let’s cover the benefits of moderated testing first.

 Less distraction for your users (when conducting in-person tests).
 When you set up a physical test environment, your participants are less likely to get distracted by their homes or other places they’re comfortable in.